Entry Level SEO Tips

 Search Engine Indexing

-Being indexed by the search engines is what happens after your website is crawled.
+Being indexed by search bots are what happens after your website is crawled.

-It’s the next part of the process after the search engines have parsed your site and determined what keywords are relevant and how to rank the site accordingly.
+It’s the next part of the process after the search engine spiders have parsed your site and determined what keywords are relevant and how to rank the site accordingly.

 The actual search engine index is where all the data is stored and it is regularly supplemented by search engine bots crawling the web for fresh content.